marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 public:

-	//Constructor for the struct with its respective variables (one variable for each column of the data table) FMyDataStruct() : MyMovement() {}
+	//Constructor for the struct
+		//Initialize its member variables (one for each column of the data table) FMyDataStruct() : MyMovement() {}

 	//Expose each variable of the struct to the blueprint using UPROPERTY (except for "Name" which is the default meta data column)